 Combination resume: this combination format shows your experience and timeline as you would see in a chronological format and has a strong emphasis on your skills as you would see in a functional format.

-You can decide which format is best based on your work history and what you want to highlight.
+You can decide the best resume format based on your work history and what you want to highlight.

 Related Posts: